Management - Graduate

 Organizational Behavior (1243)

-The program aims to prepare office holders and expert consultants in the area of organizational behavior and management.
+The specialization aims to prepare office holders and expert consultants in the area of organizational behavior and management.
 Students concentrate on certain subjects according to their particular areas of interest, such as executive development, organizational consulting, managing human resources, general management and managerial behavior, and labor relations in organization.

 Registration and admission requirements